Dunkin' Donuts: Logo

-In September 2018, the company announced that it would shorten its name to Dunkin', with a wider roll-out beginning in January 2019.
-The company acknowledged that "Dunkin was already a common shorthand name for the chain among customers and in its marketing (including the slogan "America Runs on Dunkin), and that the rebranding would reflect the chain's continuing shift towards being a "beverage-led" brand at a time when consumers have shown a preference for healthier trends and options as they consume fewer doughnuts.
-While stores in the U.S. started using the new name in 2019, the company intends to roll out the rebranding to all of its international stores eventually.
+In September 2018, the company announced that it would shorten its name to Dunkin', with a wider roll out beginning in January 2019.
+The company acknowledged "Dunkin was already a common name for the chain among customers and in its marketing (including the slogan "America Runs on Dunkin), and that the rebranding would reflect the chain's continuing shift towards being a "beverage-led" brand at a time when consumers have shown a preference for healthier trends and options as they eat fewer doughnuts.
+While stores in the U.S. started using the new name in 2019, the company intends to roll out the rebranding to all of its international locations.

 Primary ad agency

 In April 2018, Dunkin' named BBDO as their primary advertising agency.
 This replaced Hill Holliday, which had been producing print, digital, broadcast, and billboard advertising for almost twenty years.
-Hill Holliday was the agency responsible for the tagline "America Runs on Dunkin'."
+Hill Holliday was the agency responsible for the tagline "America Runs on Dunkin'".
 ARC/Leo Burnett was also named to lead all in-store promotions.

 Affiliations

 Dunkin' has a close relationship with the Boston Red Sox and the New England Patriots, making commercials at the start of each team's season for promotions.
 Dunkin' also sponsors other professional sports teams, including the Dallas Cowboys, New York Yankees, New York Mets, Philadelphia Eagles, and Tampa Bay Rays.

-In 2001, Donuts purchased the naming rights for the former Providence Civic Center, and renamed it the Dunkin' Donuts Center.
-The center is currently the home court for the NCAA and Big East Providence Friars men's basketball team from Providence College as well as home ice for the AHL Providence Bruins hockey team.
+In 2001, Dunkin' Donuts purchased the naming rights for the former Providence Civic Center, and renamed it the Dunkin' Donuts Center.
+In 2022, the arena was renamed the Amica Mutual Pavilion.
+The center is the home for the NCAA and Big East Providence Friars men's basketball team from Providence College as well as the home for the AHL Providence Bruins hockey team.
 In reference to the center's long association with local college basketball, it is often known locally as "The Dunk".

 In January 2014, English football club Liverpool announced a multimillion-pound global partnership with the company.

 Dunkin' Donuts signed a sponsorship deal with the National Women's Hockey League in December 2015.
 As part of the multi-year agreement, Dunkin’ Donuts is the official hot, iced and frozen coffee of the NWHL.

 In 2016, Dunkin' became the official "coffee, doughnut and breakfast sandwich partner" of the National Hockey League.